The Complete Tenant Screening Guide for Nigerian Landlords (2025)

 Align your tenant profile with your property characteristics to attract suitable applicants and reduce vacancy periods.

 Setting clear rental criteria: Document your requirements in writing: minimum income level, employment type, maximum occupants, guarantor requirements, and any property-specific rules (no pets, no subletting, etc.).
-Clear criteria help you screen consistently and fairly while protecting against discrimination claims.
+Written criteria keep your screening consistent and fair while protecting against discrimination claims.

 Legal considerations (non-discriminatory practices): Nigerian law prohibits discrimination based on ethnicity, religion, state of origin, or gender.
 You cannot refuse tenants because they're Igbo, Muslim, from Kano, or female.
 You CAN refuse based on legitimate business reasons: insufficient income, poor rental history, inability to provide required documentation, or failure to meet clearly stated rental criteria.